1404 Ajax: Orbit and classification

-It orbits the Sun at a distance of 4.7–5.9 AU once every 12 years and 3 months (4,459 days; semi-major axis of 5.3 AU).
-Its orbit has an eccentricity of 0.11 and an inclination of 18° with respect to the ecliptic.
+Ajax orbits the Sun at a distance of 4.7–5.9 AU once every 12 years and 3 months (4,459 days; semi-major axis of 5.3 AU).
+Its orbit has an eccentricity of 0.11 and an inclination of 18° with respect to the ecliptic plane.
 The body's observation arc begins at Heidelberg 6 days after its official discovery observations in August 1936.

 Physical characteristics

 Ajax is an assumed, carbonaceous C-type asteroid, while its V–I color index of 0.96 agrees with most D-type asteroids, which is the dominant spectral type among the large Jupiter trojans.